Rageking8/defender-docs/unified-secops-platform/overview-plan.md

 - [Log retention plans in Microsoft Sentinel](/azure/sentinel/log-plans)
 - [Plan costs and understand Microsoft Sentinel pricing and billing](/azure/sentinel/billing?tabs=simplified%2Ccommitment-tiers)

-## Understand the security portals and admin centers
+## Understand Microsoft security portals and admin centers

 While the Microsoft Defender portal is the home for monitoring and managing security across your identities, data, devices, and apps, you need to access various portals for certain specialized tasks.